MobileFirst-Platform-Developer-Center/mfp-client-flutter/mobilefoundation/README.md

 # IBM Mobile Foundation Flutter Plugin

 ---
 To add IBM MobileFirst™ Platform Foundation capabilities to an existing **Flutter** app, you add the *mobilefoundation* plug-in to your app.
-The *flutter_ibm_mobilefirst* plug-in contains the IBM MobileFirst Platform Foundation SDK.
+The *mobilefoundation* plug-in contains the IBM MobileFirst Platform Foundation SDK.

 ### How to install?